-Except as required by state or federal law or as determined by IDEA to be in the best interest of student and employee safety (and in accordance with law), IDEA does not automatically prohibit employment or refuse to consider an application for employment solely on the grounds that an applicant/employee has a prior criminal record.
-IDEA also does not prohibit employment or refuse to consider an application for employment based solely on the grounds that the applicant/employee has been arrested.
-Instead, IDEA reviews these circumstances on a case-by-case basis.
+Except as required by state or federal law, IPS does not prohibit employment or refuse to consider an application for employment solely on the grounds that an applicant/employee has a prior criminal record.
+IPS does not prohibit employment or refuse to consider an application for employment based solely on the grounds that the applicant/employee has been arrested.